 Time flies.
-One minute you’re thinking about what colors to paint your nursery and the next you’ve got an unhappy teenager with a toddler-themed bedroom.
+One minute you’re thinking about what colors to paint your nursery and the next you’ve got an unhappy older child or tween with a toddler-themed bedroom.
 But, there are several tricks you can apply to save yourself the hassle of repainting every couple years.

 Here are a few options to make a smooth transition as your child ages.

 Choosing to only paint one focal wall can be a great choice for a child’s room.
 It allows you to add a pop of color while leaving the rest of the room a clear base, ready to be accessorized at will.
 Bonus, if your child decides to change the color in the future, you’re only painting one wall instead of four.

 Avoid Cutesy Patterns

 Let’s face it.
 Your newborn baby doesn’t care about how cute their room is.
 Keeping your nursery somewhat simple will allow you to easily transform your baby’s room to better match their personality as they grow older.
 Chances are, a 3rd grader probably isn’t going to be into that cutesy teddy bear pattern you decided on for the nursery.